nightkr/klocka/README.md

 ## Limitations

-At least on Chrome for desktop, the ringtone doesn't trigger unless the page is open.
+At least on Chrome and Firefox for desktop, the ringtone doesn't trigger unless the page is open.
+This should change when/if browsers start supporting the `audio` parameter for notifications...

 ## Browser support

-Currently only Google Chrome is supported.
-Firefox has support for Push, but requires a custom encryption scheme that I haven't got around to, yet.
+Currently only Google Chrome and Firefox are supported.
 No other browsers currently implement the Push API required for this to function.

 ## Customizing